 Jocelyn Shih was born in Taipei, but raised in Shanghai and Beijing.
 She attended the University of Pennsylvania, where she majored in English with a minor in History.
 At NYU, she's also a research assistant and a staff editor on the Journal of International Law and Politics.
 She worked at Bracewell in New York during her 1L summer.
 She’ll never say no to sushi, theatre, and a good book.

 Kirstie Yu was born in Boston and raised in the San Francisco Bay Area.
 She attended UC San Diego, where she majored in Political Science-International Relations and double minored in Cognitive Science and Law & Society.
 After graduating from college, she worked first as a legal assistant for a defense contractor and then as a research assistant.
 Kirstie was a summer associate at Mintz Levin for her 1L summer.
-She enjoys playing the flute and watching, analyzing, and reading about all sports, but especially her New York Yankees.
+She is a staff editor for the Annual Survey of American Law and secretary of the Sports Law Association.
+She enjoys playing the flute and watching, analyzing, and reading about all sports, but especially her beloved New York Yankees.

 Alice Hong was born and raised in New Jersey.
 She attended the University of Pennsylvania, where she earned a B.A. in Political Science with a concentration in International Relations.
 Prior to law school, she worked as a paralegal at a law firm.
 This summer, she worked as an intern in Prudential Financial's corporate legal department.
 She is a staff editor for Law Review.
 In her spare time, Alice enjoys exploring the New York food scene.